deepnlp-cs599-usc/quac/FlowQA_Attention/README.md

 ## Experiments

 We conducted experiments on Google Cloud, using a 2-CPU, 1 Tesla K80 GPU with 11 GB GPU memory and 60 GB disk memory.
 We use python 3.6.8 and pytorch 1.0.1.
 The batch size is set to be 2.
+The code is based on [momohuang's code on github](https://github.com/momohuang/FlowQA).

 How to run the code is the same as FlowQA.
 However, using "attention over flow" is set to be default.